QubitPi/Antiqua/README.md

 ##### Declension Template

-Putting it all together, it can be concluded that Ancient Greek adjectives decline in rules with exceptions. wilhelm-vocabulary, therefore, still literally list all declined entries of an adjective.
+Putting it all together, it can be concluded that Ancient Greek adjectives decline in rules with exceptions.
+Antiqua, therefore, still literally list all declined entries of an adjective.
 The declension template is as
 follows:

 ```yaml